outfox/fennecs/fennecs.tech/docs/Queries/Query.Raw.md

 # `Query.Raw`
 # `Query.Raw<U>`

-::: danger THE FOOTGUN
+::: danger THE FREIGHT TRAIN
-For those times when a hammer isn't enough.
-Or a bus.
-Or a train.
+Work items as contiguous memory.
+Using a distinct signature, [`MemoryAction`](Delegates.md#memoryaction-and-memoryactionu), delivers the *entire workload* of each Archetype diriectly into your ~~fox~~ delegate via a single call.
+:neofox_waffle_long_blurry::neofox_scream_stare:
 :::

 ## Process entire Memory blocks